Renaissance Spell Logo

 In Raphael's paintings, especially the Madonnas, the picture embodies an ideal of Sculpture: a certain pose contained within a certain shape; not a mere outline, but a mass of which we see one contour at a time.
 And in his painting, as we said above, he realized again a sculpture ideal, of one wishing to see no more than what we do, no more to either side, or above or below.

-One of the most celebrated of Raphael's paintings is the portrait of the mighty Pope whose name is associated with his and with Michelangelo's.
+One of his most celebrated paintings is the portrait of the mighty Pope whose name is associated with Raphael and with Michelangelo.
 In the portrait we see the aged man burdened by life: we are in the presence of an energy and concentration enclosed within a certain dreaminess, that tell us what the man may be when called into the action of will or duty.
-The fresco in one of the Vatican rooms (Stanza d'Eliodoro) representing again the Pope, conveys a single impression: It is the Pope.
+The fresco in one of the Vatican rooms (Stanza d'Eliodoro) representing again the Roman Pontiff, conveys a single impression: It is the Pope.
 The face has the character of both the man and the office.

 Raphael - School of Athens